mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 to consider.

-* **Pro**: When you have sufficient logging, you can see what was happening in the app when your users are working in the app.
+* **Pro**: When you have sufficient logging, you can see what is happening in the app when your users are working in the app.
 * **Pro**: More advanced logging configurations can include metadata that you can filter on